qnap-dev/qnap-qiot-sdks/projects/esp8266-example/README.md

 - arduino-core : ESP8266 use Arduino core

-- at-command-with-arduino-uno: Arduino + ESP8266 AT command
+- at-command-with-arduino: Arduino + ESP8266 AT command

 and "qiot-suite-lite-export" is example for QIoT Suite Lite IoT Application.